Preimplantation genetic testing (PGT-A)

 Pre-implantation genetic testing to detect chromosomal anomalies makes it possible for doctors to choose the best embryos for uterine transfer thus avoiding miscarriages or unhealthy pregnancies.
-Statistics show that women aged 38 to 40 who underwent IVF process had a chance of chromosomal abnormalities in fetuses reaching up to 64%.
-To avoid implanting an embryo that has morphological or numerical abnormalities in its chromosomes this examination is done before implantation.
+Statistics show that women aged 38 to 40 who underwent an IVF process had a chance of chromosomal abnormalities in fetuses reaching up to 64%.
+To avoid implanting an embryo that has morphological or numerical abnormalities in its chromosomes this examination is done before embryo transfer to the uterus.

 Before undergoing any procedure, you have the right to inquire your doctor about the risks and benefits of the procedure. this will help you take better decisions according to your situation.